abolraj/ScrollableHotspotWidget/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT Licence.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

 If you have any questions or feedback, please feel free to reach out to us at fazlabol18@gmail.com. 📧

-We have designed Scrollable Hotspot Widget with a user-friendly interface and attractive visuals to enhance your experience.
-We have also implemented SEO best practices to ensure better visibility and ranking in search engines. 🌐✨
+We have designed Scrollable Hotspot Widget with a user-friendly interface and attractive visuals to enhance your experience. 🌐✨

 We hope you enjoy using Scrollable Hotspot Widget!